Resources and Recycling

 • Recycling of 60% of waste

-• Reduce total quantities for incineration and landfills by 50% per FTE
+• Reduce total quantities for incineration and landfills by 50% per FT

 Recycling in a life-cycle perspective